 Helping children learn English as a second language also brings you closer to your own educational and personal objectives.
 There are over a billion native English speakers on the planet, which means you have a huge opportunity to make money with your language skills.

-Few countries do require fluency in English to operate legally, while others favor individuals with significant expertise with the language.
+Few countries do require fluency in English to operate legally, while others favor individuals with significant expertise in the language.
 Teaching English as a foreign language (TEFL) can be a good way to earn money when traveling.

 5. Become a tour guide